 Replayed Icons on Snapchat

-The replay icons are the last icons to recognize if you’re new to the Snapchat app.
-This signifies that a sent Snap has been replayed by the recipient.
+The replay icons are the last to recognize if you’re new to the Snapchat app.
+This signifies that the recipient has replayed a sent Snap.
 The replay symbol is a conventional circle with a counter-clockwise arrow.

 The red replay symbol indicates that your Snap without audio has been replayed, while a purple replay symbol means that your Snap with audio has been replayed.